What is Darwin’s theory?

 The numerous observations, drawings, and conclusions that he obtained from the coasts of the Azores, Cape Verde, Brazil, Uruguay, Argentina, Chile, Peru, and Ecuador, as well as Australia, Cocos Island, and South Africa gave him a fundamental perspective of the vast and diverse of life.
 Thus he obtained the keys to formulate his scientific theories.

-The following years he devoted entirely to the elaboration of his work and the publication of numerous manuscripts, even though in the last 22 years of his life he suffered significant heart ailments.
+In the following years he devoted entirely to the elaboration of his work and the publication of numerous manuscripts, even though in the last 22 years of his life he suffered significant heart ailments.
 He finally died in Kent, England, on April 19, 1882, and received a state funeral at Westminster Abbey.

 What is Darwin’s theory?
 Importance of Darwin’s theory